 - a.
 The informal conference is an opportunity to assess the facts surrounding the incident for which a suspension is possible, to determine whether a suspension is justified, to collaboratively devise satisfactory solutions for the student's return to his or her program and prevent further disruption of the student's education. - b.
-The informal conference shall be scheduled as soon as possible but no later than five school days from the date of the written notice unless the delay is at the parent's request. - c.
+The informal conference shall be scheduled as soon as possible, but no later than five school days from the date of the written notice unless the delay is at the parent's request. - c.
 Informal Conference Provisions: - i.
-Student and parent have the right to call witnesses and present documentary evidence; including audio and video recordings, and question a witness with firsthand knowledge of the incident. - ii.
-Student and parent may be represented by an attorney or an advocate. - iii.
-Upon request of the parent or student, the school shall provide interpretation services in the parent's and student's dominant languages. - iv.
-Student and parent have the right to receive a written decision within one school day of the conference. - v.
-If the principal determines short term suspension is warranted, the written decision shall include the length of suspension, and procedures for appealing the decision, including the date by which the appeal must be submitted.
+The student and parent have the right to call witnesses and present documentary evidence, including audio and video recordings and to question a witness with firsthand knowledge of the incident. - ii.
+The student and parent may be represented by an attorney or an advocate. - iii.
+Upon request of the parent or student, the school shall provide interpretation services in the dominant language of the parent and student. - iv.
+The student and parent have the right to receive a written decision within one school day of the conference. - v.
+If the principal determines short-term suspension is warranted, the written decision shall include the length of suspension, and procedures for appealing the decision, including the date by which the appeal must be submitted.

-4. Appeal of Short Term Suspension Decision:
+4. Appeal of Short-Term Suspension Decision:

-- a.
-Students and parents can appeal a short term suspension to the New York State Commissioner of Education. - b.
+a.
+Students and parents can appeal a short-term suspension to the New York State

+Commissioner of Education.

+- b.
 Any appeal must be filed within 30 days of the decision following the suspension conference. - 5.
-Exception for emergencies: If a student's presence in school poses an ongoing danger to after the student's removal as practicable, but in no case more than 48 hours after the removal.
+Exception for emergencies: If a student's presence in school poses an ongoing danger to persons or property or an ongoing threat of disruption to the academic process, a student may be removed immediately and the informal conference shall follow as soon after the student's removal as practicable, but in no case more than 48 hours after the removal.
 If immediate emergency removal from school is necessary, the school shall immediately notify the parent to determine the best way to transfer custody of the student to the parent.